 No formal clinical drug interaction studies have been performed.
-In vitro compatibility studies with EXTRANEAL and the following antibiotics have demonstrated no effects with regard to minimum inhibitory concentration (MIC): vancomycin, cephazolin, ampicillin/flucoxacillin, ceftazidime, gentamicin, and amphotericin.
-However, aminoglycosides should not be mixed with penicillins due to chemical incompatibility.
+In vitro studies with EXTRANEAL and the following antibiotics have demonstrated no effects with regard to minimum inhibitory concentration (MIC): vancomycin, cephazolin, ampicillin/ flucoxacillin, ceftazidime, gentamicin, and amphotericin.

 Dosage and Method of Administration